franout/Cogitantium/README.md

 # Cogitantium
 This is a **discontinued** project (master thesis).

+Feel free to contact me if you wanna know more.

 Hardware accelerator for Machine Learning on TUL PYNQ™-Z2 board, based on Xilinx Zynq SoC

 Erasmus Master Thesis  @Chalmers University of Technology and Polythecnic of Turin